Shebyyy/dartotsu-extensions/README.md

-# Dartotsu & Anymex Extensions
+# Dartotsu & AnymeX Extensions

 This repository contains the available extension catalogues for the Mangayomi app.